European-Unified-ID/EUID-docs/docs/overviews/overview-dsps.md

 - Accept data in the form of EUIDs
 - Bid on data in the form of EUIDs
 - Build a webhook for honoring opt-out requests
-- Sync encryption keys daily with the EUID Administrator
+- Sync <a href="../ref-info/glossary-uid#gl-encryption-key">encryption keys</a> daily with the EUID Administrator

 For details, see [DSP Integration Guide](../guides/dsp-guide.md).